 His sister grabbed him by the shoulder: "Step back, Ruben!
 Something is happening to the forest!"
 Fear quivered in her voice.

-As he looked about, the blackness suddenly pulsed all round them, and the forest, once so friendly and inviting, now dark and foreboding, suddenly collapsed all around them, each tree turning into a tiny heap of ash.
+As he looked about, the blackness suddenly pulsed, permeating their surroundings, and the forest, once so friendly and inviting, now dark and foreboding, suddenly collapsed all around them, each tree turning into a tiny heap of ash.
 There was no brush, no leaf, no blade of grass left, and to his horror, Ruben could see several strands of Ruby's beautiful black hair whiten as the blight licked her soul.
 In her terrified gaze he could see that he, too, had not been spared this horrifying fate.
 But the worst was yet to come: the forest, now turned into a barren plain, revealed to them the war band of Kaltani they had tried to outrun.
 They could no longer escape their pursuers.

 The DiseaseBrynwain Fever is a parasitic fungus that can gorge itself on soul power1